Centre to push schemes for individuals in J&K, Ladakh

 In the meeting, it was decided that the schemes such as scholarships, gas connections under the Ujjwala programme, and housing for the poor must start with a 100% offtake with complete enrolment and funding.
 “This is an important step.
 The government has targeted 100% saturation in social programmes earlier too.
 But this time, 100% offtake is also envisaged, making it a special case for J&K and Ladakh UTs,” said the second official, who too didn’t wish to be named.

 One of the other challenges discussed at the meeting was data on potential beneficiaries.
-The data provided by Union territories officials didn’t match with that of the Union home ministry and the latter has been asked to devise an online mechanism for data reconciliation.
+The data provided by UT officials didn’t match with that of the Union home ministry and the latter has been asked to devise an online mechanism for data reconciliation.

-Former rural development secretary Jugal Kishore Mohapatra underlines that J&K has very low poverty indices and so the welfare programmes must focus on skill development and employment .
-“Livelihood programms would do very well in J&K. I remember in his first Pragati meeting with secretaries, the PM had reviewed J&K livelihood programme and sought its continuation.
-While some schemes such as housing or scholarships must target individual beneficiaries, entry point for livelihood schemes has to be in groups.”
+A series of meetings would be held in the cabinet secretariat in the coming days on the financial implications of saturation, budget allotments, and ground network.